dfinity/cdk-rs/src/ic-certified-assets/README.md

 ic-certified-assets = "0.1.0"
 ```

-The assets are over upgrades by including the corresponding functions in the `init/pre_upgrade/upgrade`
+The assets are preserved over upgrades by including the corresponding functions in the `init/pre_upgrade/upgrade`
 hooks which can be mixed with the other state from the canister:

 ```